Code-Institute-Submissions/Landfish744-Milestone_Project_2/README.md

 - Computer choices : The computer will choose at random.
 - Choices compared : When the player and computer has chosen , the results are compared to see who the winner is.
 - Best out of five : After the player has chosen in several plays , which is best of five , the game is decided with a message appearing if the player has won or lost.
 - End game : the game is restarted with both players on 0 again ready to play again.
+The message appears in a model that will either reload the page or bring you to google search.

 ## Testing